lupyuen/lupyuen.github.io/src/touch2.md

 # Appendix: Interrupt Handler for Touch Panel

-TODO

-## Attach our Interrupt Handler

-_We've done polling with the Touch Panel..._

-_How do we handle interrupts from the Touch Panel?_

 Earlier we've read the Touch Panel by polling...
 Which is easier but inefficient.

+So we tried reading the Touch Panel with an __Interrupt Handler__...
+But there's a problem: The Touch Panel only __fires an interrupt once__.

+It won't trigger interrupts correctly when we touch the screen.

+_Is this a showstopper for our Touch Panel Driver?_

+Not really, polling will work fine for now.

+Earlier we saw that the [__LVGL Demo App__](https://lupyuen.github.io/articles/touch2#lvgl-calls-our-driver) runs OK because it uses polling.
+(Instead of interrupts)

+This section talks about our experiments with Touch Panel Interrupts...

+## Attach our Interrupt Handler

-Now we do a proper __Interrupt Handler__ for the Touch Panel.
-This is how we attach our Interrupt Handler to PH4 in NuttX: [pinephone_bringup.c](https://github.com/lupyuen2/wip-pinephone-nuttx/blob/touch2/boards/arm64/a64/pinephone/src/pinephone_bringup.c#L289-L329)
+This is how we attach our __Interrupt Handler__ to PH4 in NuttX: [pinephone_bringup.c](https://github.com/lupyuen2/wip-pinephone-nuttx/blob/touch2/boards/arm64/a64/pinephone/src/pinephone_bringup.c#L289-L329)

 ```c
 // Touch Panel Interrupt (CTP-INT) is at PH4